Searching ...

 In addition to primary residence homestead exemptions, Florida has a unique Save Our Homes Benefit exemption.

-After the first year a home receives a homestead exemption, it is appraised at its just value.
-The assessment for each following year may not increase more than 3% or the percent change in the consumer price index (CPI,) whichever is lower.
+After the first year, a home receives a homestead exemption and is appraised at its just value.
+The assessment for each following year may not increase more than 3% or the percent change in the consumer price index (CPI), whichever is lower.

 Florida has additional exemption options for active duty military and veterans.
 These can include a $5,000 reduction in property assessed value up to a complete property tax exemption.
-Disabled individuals, spouses of first responders killed in the line of duty, and those renovating their homes to accommodate related seniors also have special tax benefits.
+Owners with disabilities, spouses of first responders killed in the line of duty, and those renovating their homes to accommodate related seniors also have special tax benefits.

-To receive a Florida homestead exemption, you can apply online, by mail, or in person at your county property appraiser’s office.
+To receive a Florida homestead exemption, you can apply online, by mail, or at your county property appraiser’s office.

 How Florida property taxes compare